 The best Chase unsecured credit card is Chase Freedom Unlimited®.
 It's a great all-rounder that offers extensive cash back rewards coupled with an attractive financing offer and a $0 annual fee.
 Chase Freedom Unlimited offers $200 for spending $500 in the first 3 months.
-And rewards are supplemented by 5% cash back on travel through Chase, 3% cash back at restaurants and drugstores, and 1.5% back on all other purchases.
+And rewards are supplemented by 5% cash back on grocery store purchases for the first year (up to $12,000 spent), 5% cash back on travel through Chase, 3% cash back at restaurants and drugstores, and 1.5% back on all other purchases.

 The majority of Chase credit cards are designed specifically for customers with good credit or better.
 Chase offers some of the most sought-after credit cards on the market.
 But which one is the best can be viewed as a matter of personal preference, depending on your individual needs.

 Here are the best Chase unsecured credit cards:

 Best Overall: Chase Freedom Unlimited® Offers $200 for spending $500 in the first 3 months.
 Ongoing rewards consisting of 5% cash back on grocery store purchases for the first year (up to $12,000 spent), 5% cash back on travel through Chase, 3% cash back at restaurants and drugstores, and 1.5% back on all other purchases.
 Introductory purchase APR of 0% for 15 months (14.99% - 23.74% (V), based on creditworthiness, thereafter). $0 annual fee.
 The credit score requirement is 700 at a minimum.
 That means you need good credit or better for approval.